The high-risk, high-profit ecosystem of subprime auto loans is not for the squeamish.

 Subprime is largely handled by specialized dealer-lenders or specialized lenders.

-It’s high risk, and high profit, with lots of ugly parts to it, and not for the squeamish.
+It’s high risk, and high profit, with lots of ugly parts to it, including components of recklessness by the specialized industry and by borrowers, and is not for the squeamish.
 Subprime deals come with very high interest rates and very high prices on the vehicles.
 Dealers and lenders want to be compensated for taking the massive risks involved in lending to borrowers who have a history of stiffing their creditors, which is how they got to be subprime.

 Subprime dealer-lenders routinely blow up, sometimes amid a mushroom cloud of fraud allegations, such as Tricolor last year.
 PE firms got into the subprime dealer-lender business, and some of those chains collapsed.